Mayor's Office of Housing

 In 2017, the Barnes Fund created a capacity building program designed to strengthen the management capacity of local nonprofit developers, with a focus on affordable housing finance and development.
 This program includes an organizational assessment, tailored technical assistance, and cohort-based trainings that explore the development process, financial analysis, and structuring needed to successfully develop and finance affordable housing developments.

-In the 2017 State of Metro Address, Mayor Barry announced the launch of a new program to allow Metro to offer expedited property tax abatements to incentivize developers to build affordable units and rehab existing units.
+In the 2017 State of Metro Address, former Mayor Barry announced the launch of a new program to allow Metro to offer expedited property tax abatements to incentivize developers to build affordable units and rehab existing units.